 - Prior to submitting your materials, make sure that all items within the applicable submittal checklist is provided and all application forms are signed.

 - Be ready to pay for the application once the invoice for the permit has been provided to start the review.

 - Once the application has been deemed complete, the project will undergo plan review.
-If the project decides to go through the Pre-Review Entitlement Process (PREP) before formally submitting the application, the review times vary.
 The permit type will also determine which process that permit will go through.

 - Formal Processes by permit type

 Type I Type II Type III Type I - V

 - SEPA Checklist gets reviewed and issued a determination

 - Once the Notice of Decision has been received, your entitlement has been approved.